ChanTsune/django-boost/README.md

 #### MuchedObjectGetMixin

 Object of the condition that matches the form input content.
-Or mixin to add a method to get the query set.
+Or mixin to add a method to get the queryset.

 ```py
 from django import forms